The Fashion Industry Is Fucked And You *just* Might Be Contributing To The Fuckery

 “Shopping exclusively at fast fashion chains is like eating every meal at a fast food restaurant.
 It’s perfectly fine and fun once in a while, but there’s a whole world of much better clothing out there that people are missing out on!
 Fast fashion clothes are rarely made with the beauty and attention to detail that can make clothing really pleasurable to wear.
 These details are in the fabric, the sewing, the fit, and fast fashion chains don’t pay attention to much of that.
 They make clothes to meet a certain price point and that look good from a distance or on a hanger.
 This is my argument to people who won’t change to spare in the environment: Do it because you’ll look and feel so much better in your clothes.
 I want people to love their clothes, no matter if they’re purchased from a fast fashion chain or Gucci.
 It is possible to shop in a fast fashion chain and end up with a $5 polyester dress you truly adore.
 If that’s your thing, I would just recommend exploring the alternatives as well.
 And always, no matter where you shop, buy with care, buy what you love, and wear the hell out of it.”

-BTW, the problem is not just H&M and Forever 21
+BTW, the problem isn’t only H&M and Forever 21

 “By my definition, fast fashion includes any massive corporation that sells huge quantities of clothing at low prices, while turning their inventory over on a weekly or monthly basis.
 The entire mass market fashion industry borrows elements of fast fashion now, from outlet malls to department stores to discounters like T.J.
 Max, Kohl’s, and Old Navy.
 Even high-end brands are trying to move in a see-now, buy-now direction, which is a fast fashion invention.